-The subscription offering phase will end at noon, Central Time, on February 28, 2017.
-Any shares of our common stock not sold in the subscription offering may be sold to the general public in the community offering phase, which will commence simultaneously with and end concurrently with the subscription offering phase unless extended by us.
-The community offering will end no later than February 28, 2017.
-We may also sell shares of our common stock to offerees in a syndicated offering phase that may be conducted concurrently with or subsequent to the subscription offering and the community offering phases and that will end no later than February 28, 2017.
+The subscription offering phase will end at noon, Central Time, on offering may be sold to the general public in the community offering phase, which will commence simultaneously with and end concurrently with the subscription offering phase unless extended by us.
+The community offering will end no later than , 2017.
+We may also sell shares of our common stock to offerees in a syndicated offering phase that may be conducted concurrently with or subsequent to the subscription offering and the community offering phases and that will end no later than , 2017.